-Are net operating losses or other tax attributes subject to any limitations after a change of control of the target or in any other circumstances?
+Are net operating losses, tax credits or other types of deferred tax asset subject to any limitations after a change of control of the target or in any other circumstances?
 If not, are there techniques for preserving them?
 Are acquisitions or reorganisations of bankrupt or insolvent companies subject to any special rules or tax regimes?

-As a general rule, net operating losses and other tax attributes, such as accumulated VAT input credits, special tax credits or accelerated depreciation of the target, may not be used by the acquirer if the target is liquidated or merged into the acquirer.
+As a general rule, net operating losses, tax credits and other tax attributes, such as accelerated depreciation of the target, may not be used by the acquirer if the target is liquidated or merged into the acquirer.
 Consequently, in a post-acquisition reorganisation, it is important to preserve the legal existence of the target.
 Losses and other tax attributes are not affected, however, if the name of the target or other corporate attributes are changed as a consequence or after the acquisition, that do not affect its existence as a legal entity.